 The Community Forum should be managed/moderated in a fair and neutral manner and cannot involve a representative of the nominating SO or AC.

-Should the relevant SOs or ACs determine a need for further deliberation, a second and third session of the Community Forum could be held.
+Should the relevant SO or AC determine a need for further deliberation, a second and third session of the Community Forum could be held.

 Staff will collect and publish a public record of the Forum(s), including all written submissions.

 If the Empowered Community and the ICANN Board Director can resolve the issue in the Community Forum, the escalation process terminates.
-Note after this point, this process cannot be used again by the Empowered Community to remove this specific ICANN Board Director during its current term.
+Note after this point, this process cannot be used again by the Empowered Community to remove this specific ICANN Board Director during his or her current term.

 If the Empowered Community and the ICANN Board Director cannot resolve the issue, the Empowered Community must decide if it wishes to take further action.